TCLRainbow/PCEater/README.md

 # Compiling
-CMake is used to generate `flags.h` such that the compiled executable would show compile flags during compile time.
+CMake is used to generate `flags.h` such that the compiled executable would show compile flags that are used during compile time.
 You can bypass this by creating `flags.h` in the root directory with the following line:
 ```c
 #define PCEaterFlags ""
 ```
-g++ is the recommended compiler because I used ``__VERSION__`` macro in `main()`.
+gcc is the recommended compiler because I used ``__VERSION__`` macro in `main()`.
 Any C++ compilers with this macro can compile the project, and if yours don't have it, you can edit my code.
+However the C++ compiler should support OpenMP.

+You also need Boost.
+Download Boost from their site and decompress in `lib` dir.
+You need `lib/boost/boost`
 # Dim's Pascal Pythagoras theorem benchmark
 Let `a = pyth(b, c)` be the syntax of Pythagoras theorem such that if `a = pyth(3, 4)` then `a` equals to 5.
 Let `list[n]` be the syntax of retrieving the n-th element in a list such that `[1, 2][0] -> 1`.